earthrise-media/mining-detector/README.md

 #### Data inputs
 - `data/boundaries` contains GeoJSON polygon boundaries for regions of interest where the model has been deployed.
 - `data/sampling_locations` contains GeoJSON datasets that are used as sampling locations to generate training datasets.
-Datasets in this directory should be considered "confirmed," and positive/negative class should be indicated in the file's title.
+A positive/negative class label is indicated in each file's name.

 #### Models
 The `models` directory contains keras neural network models saved as `.h5` files.
 The model names indicate the patch size evaluated by the model, followed by the model's version number and date of creation.
 Each model file is paired with a corresponding config `.txt` file that logs the datasets used to train the model, some hyperparameters, and the model's performance on a test dataset.